nedpals/python-code-runner/README.md

 There are no security measures in place, so be careful when deploying this server in a sensitive environment.
 The server will execute any Python code provided in the request, so make sure to submit trusted code only.

 As for the HTML and JavaScript code returned in the `/run` response, the script tag is created as a custom HTML element (`python-runner-script`) as a way to bypass browser security restrictions.
 This is by design in order to run the code in use cases such as Slidev code runners.
 The code also contains instructions that generates and injects the HTML of the runner output where the script tag is located.

+## Limitations
+- It only supports single-file Python code snippets.
+- It does not support external libraries or dependencies.
+- It *may* not support long-running code snippets.
+- It does not support terminal-specific texts like ANSI escape codes. (for now)

+## Contributing
+As this is only created for my own purpose, contributions are welcome!
+Feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.